+The Phone Book vs. Google.
 The use of websites has dramatically changed over the course of the last five, even ten years.
 More consumers are turning to the internet to look up simple business questions.
 The phone book is a thing of the past.
 I cannot even count the number of times I have “googled” a business just to look up simple information about operating hours, services offered, and phone numbers.
 Because of the change in the use of the web, business must reconsider their presence online.

 Having a website for your business can no longer be viewed as “an extra if the budget allows”, but having a presence on the web is becoming vital for businesses to compete in this economy.
 Ten years ago business owners would laugh at the idea of leaving their phone number out of the phone book saying, “how would anyone find us or get a hold of us?”
 Since the world wide web has taken over the conventional paper directory, having your business displayed online is the primary way customers find you.